-Despite all rationality and enlightenment: The human world view is a symbolic one.
-For humans, everything is a sign.
-This is exactly what Lamborghini is all about.
-This is how we created a space identity filled with symbols and meaning – for Lamborghini and its iconic sports car, the Murciélago.
+Despite rational thinking and the enlightenment, the human worldview remains a symbolic one.
+For us humans everything is a sign.
+And that’s exactly what Lamborghini is all about.
+Picking up on this idea, we created a space identity filled with symbols heavy with meaning for Lamborghini and its iconic sports car the Murciélago.

 From brand to religion

-In terms of sports cars there has always only been one religion in Italy: Ferrari.
-According to a legend Ferruccio Lamborghini, a tractor manufacturer back then, complained about his Ferrari sports car and was rebutted by Enzo Ferrari.
-The latter told him he did not know what he was talking about, because all he knew was building tractors.
-This incited Ferrucio to build a better, and faster, sports car.
-In 1963 he set up Lamborghini Automobili.
-The logo showed a Taurus – Ferrucio’s zodiac sign.
-After that he named all of his cars after famous bullfight Tauruses.
+In terms of sports cars, there has always only been one dominant religion in Italy: Ferrari.
+According to legend, Ferruccio Lamborghini, then a tractor manufacturer, complained about his Ferrari sports car and was rebutted by Enzo Ferrari.
+The latter told him he didn’t know what he was talking about, because he only knew how to build tractors.
+This incited Ferruccio to build a better, faster sports car.
+In 1963, he founded Lamborghini Automobili.
+The logo featured a Taurus – Ferruccio’s astrological sign.
+From then on, he named all his cars after famous bulls.
 When we spoke to Lamborghini about their brand identity they asked us for nothing less than: “Make Lamborghini a religion.”

 The lost form

-Luc Donckerwolke was Lamborghini’s head of design back then.
-At the turn of the Millenium, he designed the first Lamborghini of the next generation, named after a Taurus who survived a famous bullfight with 24 lance blows in Córdoba: The Murciélago, the Spanish word for ‘bat’.
-Thus, everything surrounding this car had to be pitch black as the night.
 Luc’s idea of design consists of something he refers to as ‘the lost form’: “A Lamborghini’s form looks as if it’s driving underneath the asphalt.”.
-His description of form reflects the idea we have about space and brands.
-It’s the surrounding space that describes the brand: space identity.
-Thus, when we were working on the Corporate Design, we gave the Murciélago’s mark its threedimensional shape, the letter “U” mimicking the wings of the bat.
+His definition of form reflects our idea of space and brands.
+It’s the surrounding space that describes a brand, the space identity.
+Thus, when we were working on the Corporate Design, we gave the Murciélago’s mark its three-dimensional shape, with the letter ‘U’ mimicking a bat’s wings.

 A stage for the driver

-We also decided to put the brand mark on the sill of the car.
-There’s a special meaning to the sill of a Lamborghini: it’s almost like a stage, enhancing the driver – and his passenger – getting in and out.
-Particularly when the passenger is a woman (Ferruccio Lamborghini was even said to have designed the upward-opening wing doors especially to frame a women getting out of the car).
-When we were staging an event with famous actor Catherine Deneuve, she was being photographed sitting on the sill.
+We also decided to put the brand mark on the car’s sill.
+A Lamborghini’s sill carries special meaning: it’s almost like a stage, enhancing the driver – and passenger – while getting in and out.
+Particularly when the passenger is a woman (Ferruccio Lamborghini was even said to have designed the upward-opening wing doors especially to frame a women as she exits the car).
+While staging an event with famous actor Catherine Deneuve, she was photographed sitting on the sill.
 When she got up, everybody could see that the Murciélago lettering had left a mark on her thigh.
-So once again Lamborghini embodied itself as the lost form.
+Once again Lamborghini showed itself as the lost form.

 A myth as a space identity

-Everything around the brand should feel like deeper meaning and archaic wisdom.
-Extreme, uncompromising, aggressive but yet luscious and italian – how do you reflect this in an exhibition space?
-The answer was a monolithic triptych altar built out of burnt steel, in perfect symmetry.
-This altar was brand messenger and universal system for trade fairs and exhibitions worldwide, for more than 15 years.
+Everything surrounding the brand should be laden with deeper meaning and archaic wisdom.
+Extreme, uncompromising, aggressive yet luscious and italian – how do you reflect this in an exhibition space?
+The answer was a perfectly symmetrical monolithic triptych altar built out of burnt steel.
+The altar served as the brand messenger and universal system for trade fairs and exhibitions worldwide for over 15 years

 An event on top of a volcano

-A religion around a black car, named after a Taurus which became immortal by its elemental force and forever being number one – there’s only one perfect place in the world to stage an event around it.
-And that is on the top of an active volcano: Etna, the ancient black mountain situated on the eastern shore of Sicily, more than 3.000 meters high.
-Manfred Fitzgerald was Head of Marketing back then and I asked him if we needed a plan B for this risky venture.
-He replied: “With Lamborghini, there ist no plan B.” It was bound to happen: The moment the the Murciélago was unveiled – at midnight, as it should be for a bat – to all our surprise Etna erupted, spitting fire and lava streams.
-Imagine the dramatic image of 300 people, all wrapped in golden survival blankets, in swirling snow flakes, descending the mountain.
+A religion of a black car, named after a Taurus, immortal by its elemental force and as the eternal number one – there’s only one perfect place in the world to host an event for it.
+At the top of an active volcano, Etna, the ancient black mountain situated on the eastern shore of Sicily, more than 3,000 meters high.
+I asked Manfred Fitzgerald, then head of marketing, if we needed a plan B for this risky venture.
+His reply?
+“Lamborghini has no plan B.” It was destined to happen.
+The moment the Murciélago was unveiled – at midnight, just like a bat – to all of our surprise Etna erupted, spitting fire and lava streams.
+Imagine the dramatic scene of 300 people, all wrapped in gold survival blankets, surrounded by swirling snowflakes descending the mountain.